pmeier/torchvision-datasets-rework/torchvision/transforms/README.md

         ...
 ```

 Finally, the `get_params` method gets passed the complete `sample` in case the sampling depends on one or more features at runtime.
-Since `sample` can possibly be a nested container of features, you can use `transforms.query_sample` to extract the information you want without worrying about the structure.
+Since `sample` can possibly be a nested container of features, you can use the `torchvision.transforms.query` to extract the information you want without worrying about the structure.

 # FAQ